Henry B. Ledyard Jr.: Early life

 Ledyard was born on February 20, 1844, at the American embassy in Paris to an established American family.
 He was one of five children born to Henry Brockholst Ledyard (1812–1880) and Matilda Frances (née Cass) (1808–1898).
 His father was a lawyer, diplomat, and mayor of Detroit.
 Ledyard had three sisters and a brother, Lewis Cass Ledyard, a lawyer with Carter Ledyard & Milburn who served as personal counsel to J. P. Morgan.
 At the time of his birth, his father was secretary of the American legation in Paris.

 His paternal grandparents were Benjamin Ledyard, a prominent New York attorney, and Susan French (née Livingston) Ledyard.
 His grandmother was the daughter of Revolutionary War Col. and U.S. Supreme Court Justice Henry Brockholst Livingston and granddaughter of the first governor of New Jersey, William Livingston.
 His maternal grandfather, Gen. Lewis Cass, had been governor of the Michigan Territory and a United States senator from the state of Michigan, and served as secretary of state under President James Buchanan.
 His maternal grandmother, Elizabeth (née Spencer) Cass, was the granddaughter of Maj.-Gen. Joseph Spencer, who served in the American Revolution under George Washington.
 His aunt, Isabella Cass, married Theodorus Marinus Roest van Limburg, Baron van Limburg, the Dutch Minister of Foreign Affairs.

 Ledyard was a student at the Washington A. Bacon's school for boys in Detroit before he was appointed as a cadet to the United States Military Academy at West Point by President Buchanan while his grandfather was serving as Secretary of State.
+He graduated in 1865, and among his classmates who later attained general officer rank were Charles W. Raymond, Alfred E. Bates, John Patten Story, George H. Burton, and Samuel Meyers Mills Jr.

 Career

-Upon graduation in 1865, Ledyard was presented with two commissions, second and first lieutenant, and was assigned to duty with the 19th Infantry, serving successively as Quartermaster, Brigade Quartermaster and Chief of the Commissary officers of the Department of Arkansas.
+Upon graduation in 1865, Ledyard was commissioned as a second lieutenant, and he was promoted to first lieutenant on the same day.
+He was then assigned to duty with the 19th Infantry, serving successively as Quartermaster, Brigade Quartermaster and Chief of the Commissary officers of the Department of Arkansas.
 He was later transferred to the 37th Infantry as Quartermaster and later to the 4th Artillery and was detailed Chief of Subsistence on the staff of General Winfield Scott Hancock of the Department of Missouri.
 After the Civil War, he was involved in battles with Native Americans in 1867 and, for a year, was Assistant Professor of French at West Point.